fabric-testbed/teaching-materials/Generating SSH Keys on Linux.md

 ## Introduction

 SSH (Secure Shell) keys are a secure and convenient way to authenticate yourself to remote servers, like the Fabric Portal.
-In this guide, we will walk you through the process of generating SSH keys on different operating systems, including Linux and PowerShell.
-Before we proceed, let's briefly understand the different types of SSH keys and their uses.

 ## Approach 3:- Generating SSH Keys on Linux